Abhi94N/StudyBud/README.md

    4. redirect when user is authenticated or if user requires auth for that page
    5. use context for login and registration options

+## chat crud

+1. Steps to complete
+   1. Create POST options to get inputs for messages

 ## django messages